tabcat/dynamic-content/README.md

-## Addressing and data redundancy of dynamic content on IPFS
+## Dynamic content on IPFS: IDs and Pinning